SmithLiu95/Image-Perceived-Emotion-Assessment/README.md

 Note that both the MSE and RMSE are calculated based on the normalized score, i.e., the range of scores is [0,1].

-Pretrained models can be downloaded in [this link](https://entuedu-my.sharepoint.com/:f:/g/personal/chang015_e_ntu_edu_sg/EtXLEitn_ytFvs4KaSZokS0Bbfk5TA9Um6KINHsKzqDFyA?e=SfGhKG)
+Pretrained models can be downloaded in [this link](https://entuedu-my.sharepoint.com/:f:/g/personal/chang015_e_ntu_edu_sg/EtXLEitn_ytFvs4KaSZokS0Bbfk5TA9Um6KINHsKzqDFyA?e=SfGhKG).

 ## TODO

-Add Discrete Emotion Classification for Images
+Add Discrete Emotion Classification for Images;

-Add Models for Videos
+Add Models for Videos;

 ## Reference